ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R13]**

-A Transaction Originator, a Transaction Sender and a Developer MUST be able to view an estimated Transaction Fee and its components before a L2 Transaction is submitted.
+A Transaction Originator, a Transaction Sender and a Developer MUST be able to view an estimated Transaction Fee and its components before an L2 Transaction is submitted.

 [[R13]](#r13) Testability: